haoyelyu/concreteProjectReports/may8/README.md

 # Crack detection results

-The results are put in the folders SPR0.20, SPR16
+The results are put in the folders SPR0.20, SPR16, SPR005 and SPR11

 # DRI predictions

-The results are stored in SPR0.20.csv and SPR16.csv
+The results are stored in SPR0.20.csv, SPR16.csv, SPR005.csv and SPR11.csv

 Here are the results scatter plots: